 Back in the helicopter, we journey on continuing our flight over Þingvellir National Park.
 Home of the historic parliament site, Thingvellir is also famous for geology and tectonic plate valley.
 Overhead, we will also get a great view of Þingvallavatn, Iceland‘s largest natural lake.
 From the skies, you’ll be able to see the continental drift of the Eurasian and the North American tectonic plates, which is only fully visible from above.

-The second landing of this tour is in the remote valley of Hengill geothermal area.
-You can only get to Hegill by hiking for a few hours, or by a helicopter- much more convenient!
+The second landing of this tour is in the remote valley of the Hengill geothermal area.
+You can only get to Hegill by hiking for a few hours, or by helicopter- much more convenient!
 This valley has hot springs and boiling mud pots that you can walk right up to and explore.
 It is a magical place that is beautiful all year round in any season, summer or winter.

 After you’ve explored the area, it’s time to jump back into the helicopter and head back to Reykjavik Domestic Airport.

 Please keep in mind that this tour highly depends on the weather and daylight during the winter.
 We are constantly monitoring the weather conditions and will give you updates in the hours before this tour.
 But don't get discouraged!
 The weather and i...)